text that reads, crystals, rocks, minerals, gemstones

 How does she know I use Instagram, and if I do, does she think everyone sees her posts?

-Bear in mind I had contacted her using my personal email address so as far as she was aware, I was a potential customer.
+Bear in mind I had contacted her using my personal email address, so as far as she was aware, I was a potential customer.
+Sadly, as she confirmed in one of her emails, this industry is entirely unregulated.
+Therefore, retailers can say whatever they want without repercussions.

 More than 80% of crystal retailers now claim they only buy materials that have been ethically sourced.

-Whilst some, like the one I've spoken about in this article, are now going even further by claiming their crystals are 'tracked and traced', others are replacing the term 'ethically sourced' with 'conscientiously sourced'.
+While some, like the one I've spoken about in this article, are now going even further by claiming their crystals are 'tracked and traced', others are replacing the term 'ethically sourced' with 'conscientiously sourced'.

-They confirm what I've said regarding lapis lazuli being a conflict mineral.
 This is the difference between a business that tells its customers that it tries to sell crystals that have been ethically sourced and one that's more interested in pulling the wool over your eyes.

 """"The truth is that there are plenty of businesses out there that have little understanding of the materials they're selling or the people from whom they're buying.